numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 definition, ``vector @@ 2`` gives the squared Euclidean length of the vector, a commonly used value.
-Also, while it is rarely useful to compute inverses or other negative powers explicitly in dense matrix code, these *are* a natural operation in systems performing symbolic or deferred-mode computations (e.g. sympy, Theano), so we make sure to define negative powers.
-Fractional powers, though, are somewhat more dicey in general, so we leave it to individual projects to decide whether they want to try to define some reasonable semantics for such inputs.
+Also, while it is rarely useful to compute inverses or other negative powers explicitly in dense matrix code, these *are* natural objects to work with when doing symbolic or deferred-mode computations (e.g. sympy, Theano); therefore, negative powers are fully supported.
+Fractional powers, though, are somewhat more dicey in general, so we leave it to individual projects to decide whether they want to try to define some reasonable semantics for fractional inputs.

 Adoption